The perfect holiday destination

 Stretching along six kilometres of sandy beach, Puerto del Carmen is the best known of Lanzarote’s resort destinations – and it’s the closest resort area to Las Calas.

 With its fantastic climate averaging 24° Celsius, a great location just 15 minutes away from Arrecife airport, pristine Blue Flag beaches, excellent seafood restaurants, fabulous shopping, casinos and superb water sports in crystal clear seas – Puerto del Carmen really does have it all.

-It’s no surprise that guests at Club Las Calas believe that Lanzarote’s most popular resort is great for daily family life and a great night life too.
+It’s no surprise that guests at Las Calas believe that one of Lanzarote’s most popular resorts is great for daily family life and great nightlife too.

 Old Town charm and tradition

 Puerto del Carmen is split into two main areas – the Old Town which is based around the original fishing village and harbour of La Tiñosa and the New Town that runs from the Biosfera shopping centre to Los Pocillos and Matagorda.